 2. IAM policies

-The easy way but not more secure is assign theses roles to the workers nodes where the Cluster-Autoscaler is running, or another option is create a service user with the IAM roles need it.
+The easy way but not more secure is to assign these roles to the worker's nodes where the Cluster Autoscaler is running.
+Also, you can use Kiam or Kube2iam to provide IAM policies to your pods (recommended way).

 {